Ages 3-5 Overview (Schedule, Recipes, etc...)

 1. Make a funnel trumpet:

-Use masking or duck tape to hold a paper towel tube on the small end of a funnel and cover the whole trumpet with aluminum foil.
+Use masking or duct tape to hold a funnel on one end of a paper towel tube and a small party horn on the other and cover the whole trumpet with aluminum foil or more silver duct tape.
 Then march around the classroom or outside seven times before blowing the trumpets and shouting loudly!

 1. Close with prayer.